abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 going to be great.* But the challenge is remembering that it’s just a story, it’s not a sure thing.
 The mind can also buy into, *It’s going to be awful; it’s going to be dreadful; how am I going to bear with this?*
-What can help us with this is thinking *it’s not a sure thing.* We develop the ability to hold experience within the framework of mindfulness, reflection, investigation, and discernment and openly acknowledge that we’re not sure what it’s going to be like.
+What can help us with this is thinking, *it’s not a sure thing.* We develop the ability to hold experience within the framework of mindfulness, reflection, investigation, and discernment, and openly acknowledge that we’re not sure what it’s going to be like.
 When we hold experience in this way, we find that everything is bearable, everything is quite all right—we are creating a framework of Dhamma rather than a